loregamer/bg3-modding-docs/Osiris Scripting/1_Basics/Introduction.md

 ## Next Steps

-Now that you have a basic understanding of what Osiris is, continue to the [Program Structure](Program_Structure.md) section to learn how Osiris programs are organized.
+Now that you have a basic understanding of what Osiris is, continue to the [Program Structure](Program_Structure.md) section to learn more about how Osiris programs are organized.